Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: Introduction

 With regard to global Carleman estimates for the KdV equation, when a variable main coefficient is considered Baudouin, Cerpa, Crépeau and Mercado \cite{BCCM14} derived a Carleman estimate for a sufficiently regular main coefficient, leading to Lipschitz stability in the inverse problem of retrieving the main coefficient of the equation.
 Here, we extend this result in a certain sense by allowing discontinuities in the main coefficient.

 Aiming to obtain controllability results and Lipschitz stability for certain inverse problems, global Carleman estimates for PDEs with discontinuous principal coefficients have been derived in various contexts.
 Most of these, however, impose either a monotonicity condition on the jump of the principal coefficient, strong geometric assumptions at the interface, or both.
 Given the extensive literature, we mention the early works addressing the heat equation by Doubova, Osses, and Puel \cite{DOP02}, the wave equation by Baudouin, Mercado, and Osses \cite{BMO07}, and the Schrödinger equation by Baudouin and Mercado \cite{BM08}.
-We also note that the monotonicity condition on the principal coefficient has been relaxed in some one-dimensional cases: see Benabdallah, Dermenjian, and Le Rousseau \cite{BDLR07} for the heat equation, and Imba \cite{Imb25} for the wave equation.
+We also note that the nonphysical monotonicity condition on the principal coefficient has been relaxed in the parabolic setting, see Benabdallah, Dermenjian, and Le Rousseau \cite{BDLR07} in the one-dimensional case, while Le Rousseau and Robbiano \cite{LeRLR22} establish global (and local) Carleman estimates in the multi-dimensional case.

 We emphasize that local Carleman estimates are a key tool in establishing unique continuation, observability, and controllability results.
 Moreover, their derivation typically requires less restrictive geometric conditions, in sharp contrast to the global case.
-For example, without any monotonicity assumptions or geometric conditions on the interface, local Carleman estimates (and related applications) were studied by Léautaud, Le Rousseau, and Robbiano \cite{LeRLR13} in the multi-dimensional parabolic case, and by Filippas \cite{Fil24} for the multi-dimensional wave equation.
+For example, without any monotonicity assumptions or geometric conditions on the interface, local Carleman estimates were studied by Léautaud, Le Rousseau, and Robbiano \cite{LeRLR13} in the multi-dimensional parabolic case with applications to null controllability, and by Filippas \cite{Fil24} for the multi-dimensional wave equation with applications to quantitative approximate control.
+We also mention Imba \cite{Imb25} for the one dimensional wave equation, where a global Carleman estimate is derived with application to an inverse problem.